Grevillea parvula

+Description

-DescriptionGrevillea parvula is a spreading, sometimes compact shrub that typically grows to a height of 1–2 m and has woolly- to shaggy-hairy branchlets.
+Grevillea parvula is a spreading, sometimes compact shrub that typically grows to a height of 1–2 m and has woolly- to shaggy-hairy branchlets.
 Its leaves are usually ellicptic or narrowly elliptic, sometimes lance-shaped or narrowly egg-shaped with the narrower end towards the base, mostly 25–40 mm long and 8–18 mm wide.
 The edges of the leaves are turned down, the upper surface of the leaves smooth, the lower surface densely silky-hairy.
 The flowers are arranged on the ends of branches or in leaf axils in down-turned clusters of 8 to 36 flowers, on a rachis 5–16 mm long.
 The flowers are pinkish to red, the style red or reddish-pink, and the pistil is 17–20 mm long.
 Flowering mainly occurs from October to March and the fruit is a glabrous follicle 17–19.5 mm long.

 Taxonomy

 This taxon was first formally described in 1870 as Grevillea victoriae var. leptoneura by English botanist George Bentham in the fifth volume of Flora Australiensis from specimens collected by Ferdinand von Mueller near the headwaters of the Genoa River.
 In 2000, Bill Molyneux and Val Stajsic raised the variety to species status as Grevillea parvula in the Flora of Australia.
 The specific epithet (parvula) is the diminutive form of the Latin word parvus meaning "small", referring to the size of the leaves, flowers and follicles which are smaller than those of closely related grevilleas.